Brenda Davis

 Brenda remembers that her Grandmother would tell of her vivid dreams and that they would come true.
 Her Grandmother interpreted certain symbols, the meaning of which also came to her during her dreams.
 When Brenda was 24, her Mother, Grandmother and an aunt were killed in an automobile accident caused by someone who ran a traffic light.
 Brenda's anxiety and depression then returned.

 At the age of 28, Brenda married the father of her two young sons and they purchased a double-wide mobile home to live in as a family.
 In March of 2005, their home was invaded by some masked men who shot her husband six times.
 Her oldest son was also shot once.
 The two spent months hospitalized and are both still disabled from the incident.
-During this time, the family's mobile home was repossessed by the finance company and they lost their home and all of their belongings.
-The family took shelter in an abandoned shack that was without benefit of electricity or running water and lived there for several years.
+During this time, the family’s mobile home was repossessed by a finance company and they lost their home and all of their belongings.
+The family took shelter in an abandoned shack that was without benefit of electricity or running water and lived there for several years until 2007.